tinacms/tina.io/content/docs/features/data-fetching.md

 console.log(myPost.title)
 ```

 The above `client.queries.post` query is not built-in to Tina's API.
-This is an example of a query based on YOUR defined schema, (where you have a "post" collection defined).
+This is an example of a query based on _your_ defined schema, (where you have a "post" collection defined).

 From the post-list page, you can fetch the list of posts like so: